Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 Let’s take a look at each option one by one.

 With a marketplace sale, you’ll be heavily involved in the sale.
 You’ll be vetting any potential buyers, signing NDA agreements, fielding questions and taking care of the whole negotiation process.
-It’s a lot of work, and if this is your first time selling a business, it’s not something we personally recommend.
+It’s a lot of work, and we don’t recommend it for first-time business sellers.

-One of the reasons we don’t recommend it is that marketplaces are stuffed with thousands of businesses just like yours who are all vying for a sale.
+One of the reasons we don’t recommend it is because marketplaces are crowded with competitors.
 This means you have to work extra hard to maximize your profit – and this can be very tricky to do.
 If you’re busy and aren’t sure of yourself, you may find that you don’t get the sale you wanted.

 There are auction websites where you can list your Amazon business.
 Fees are quite high though (as much as 15% if the auction site manages to sell your business), considering that you have to do most of the work yourself.